 What is Petrified Forest National Park?

-If you haven’t really heard much about Petrified Forest National Park, you’re not alone (I hadn’t either before driving through the area!).
+If you don’t really know much about Petrified Forest National Park, you’re not alone (I hadn’t either before driving through the area!).
 Each year, it hovers around being the 30th most visited park in the National Park system- so while it’s still in the top half of the 63 National Parks in terms of most visitors, it’s nowhere near as popular as, say, Glacier or Yellowstone.

-While the park has beautifully colored mesas and the gorgeous Painted Desert which you should absolutely explore, it’s named after the abundance of petrified wood (fossilized remains of trees from millions of years ago, that now have turned into rainbow colored quartz stones) you’ll find scattered across the ground in the park- in fact, it has one of the largest continuous sections of Triassic-aged rocks anywhere in the world!
+Unsurprisingly, the park is named after the abundance of petrified wood (fossilized remains of trees from millions of years ago, that now have turned into rainbow colored quartz stones) that you’ll find scattered across the ground in the park.
+In fact, it has one of the largest continuous sections of Triassic-aged rocks anywhere in the world!

-As mentioned above, Petrified Forest has a little something for everybody- hiking through epic badlands and desert landscapes, the history and culture of ancient people, and it’s one of the only national parks that allows dogs on its trails!
+As mentioned above, Petrified Forest has a little something for everybody- hiking through epic badlands and desert landscapes, learning about the history and culture of ancient people, or soaking in a bit of Americana.
+Plus, it’s one of the only national parks that allows dogs on its trails!

-Additionally, because the park is relatively small and most of the hiking trails are less than 2 miles long, this would be a great stop along a family road trip or for beginner hikers just getting their feet wet.
-So regardless of what kind of traveler you are, I’m confident you’ll find something to be awestruck by at Petrified Forest.
+Additionally, because the park is relatively small and most of the hiking trails are less than 2 miles long, this would be a great one day stop along a larger road trip or for beginner hikers, just getting their feet wet.
+So regardless of what kind of traveler you are, I’m confident you’ll find something you’ll love at Petrified Forest.

 How to Get to Petrified Forest National Park